Poland rings EU alarm after Russian WW2 slurs

 Putin's attack on Poland's name comes amid existing disputes between mainstream EU countries and Poland's right-wing government on rule of law and migrants.

+It also comes amid Russian military aggression in Ukraine and sabre-rattling on a grander scale, with Putin, during his Polish "pig" speech on 24 December, also bragging about a new high-speed nuclear missile.

-But for Poland's former prime minister and EU Council president, Donald Tusk, it marked a propaganda escalation that went beyond party politics.
+And for Poland's former prime minister and EU Council president, Donald Tusk, Putin's words marked a propaganda escalation that went beyond political party or EU politics.

 "In view of the cocky lies of Russian president Vladimir Putin and Russian propaganda, a joint position of the Polish authorities and the opposition is needed.
 There is no place and time for internal disputes," Tusk said on Twitter.